maging and Medical

 NOTE: DAC experiments require a significant amount of beamline endstation set-up and it is recommended that 8-10 hours be included in the timing calculations for relevant proposals.

 HIGH PRESSURE AND TEMPERATURE CONDITIONS AVAILABLE AT THE POWDER DIFFRACTION BEAMLINE

 Capillary Flow Cell Experiments

-The maximum pressure at the beamline in a capillary is 2 MPa (thick-walled capillaries required as above) unless prior agreement is reached with beamline staff.
+The maximum pressure at the beamline in a capillary is 2 MPa (thick-walled capillaries required as above) unless prior agreement is reached with beamline staff prior to proposal submission.